 Attacks have recently expanded – while violence had once exclusively targeted local Buddhists, militants are now also targeting outsiders entering the Muslim region.
 Leaders in the Thai army say that insurgents are trying to use intimidation to isolate the regions and suppress local economies.
 So far this year, victims of attacks have included agricultural specialists visiting to advise farmers on ways to increase the production of rice, local teachers, and a group of fruit traders.

 The violence shouldn’t stop you from exploring southern Thailand’s many treasures, but it should remind you to be well informed about your potential destinations and the specifics of each place.
 Almost all of the violence occurs within the three southernmost provinces – Pattani, Narathiwat, and Yala.
 As a foreigner, being careful to stay out of these three provinces is very important.

-There is some overlap between tourism and the unstable provinces, however; in order to fly to some islands, one must pass through Hat Yai’s airport in Yala province.
-Hat Yai is the victim of almost daily attacks, including bombings and shootings that have killed hundreds.
-It would be wise to avoid landing in Hat Yai, given the increasing levels of violence and the increasing targeting of outsiders.
-Destinations near Hat Yai include Ko Lipe and Ko Adang, both popular islands within the Tarutao National Park system.
+There is some overlap between tourism and the unstable provinces, however; in order to fly to some islands, one must pass through Hat Yai’s airport in Songkhla province.
+Hat Yai has in the past been victim of attacks, including bombings and shootings that have killed hundreds.
+It would be wise to avoid landing in Hat Yai.
+Destinations near Hat Yai include Koh Lipe and Koh Adang, both popular islands within the Tarutao National Park system.

 Anyone embarking on an adventure to the southern provinces of Thailand would want to check in on the news for the latest updates of the insurgent violence and make sure that it hasn’t spread beyond the borders of the three southernmost provinces.